Finite-time singularity of the stochastic harmonic map flow: Introduction and main results

 Oppositely, the local solution $u$ of \eqref{HMF} may not be defined globally (in the classical sense) if \eqref{quantum} is not fulfilled.
-Examples of finite-time blowing-up solutions were first obtained by J-M.~Coron and J-M.~Ghidaglia in \cite{coron1989equations}, in the case $\M=\R^n$, and $N=\S^n$ with $n\geq 3$.
-Later, K.C.~Chang, W.~Ding and R.~Ye \cite{chang1992finite} gave explicit blowing-up solutions for the case $u:[0,T]\times\D\equiv\{x\in\R^2:|x|<1\}\to\S^2$, considering 1-corotational solutions\footnote{In the existing literature, these maps are often called ``equivariant'', or 1-equivariant, although the latter can have by definition an additional degree of freedom $b$, so that $u(r\cos\theta ,r\cos\theta )=R_\theta \T(a(r),b(r),c(r))$ with $a^2+b^2+c^2\equiv1$, $R_\theta $ corresponding to the rotation of angle $\theta $ and axis $\vec k$.
-The form given above corresponds to the special case where $a(r)=\sin h(r),b(r)=0,c(r)=\cos h(r)$ and should be rather called ``1-corotational'' (see for instance \cite{berg2011stability}). } of the form $u=u_h$ with
+Finite-time blowing-up solutions were provided in \cite{chang1992finite}, for the case $u:[0,T]\times\D\equiv\{x\in\R^2:|x|<1\}\to\mathbb S^2$.
+Considering 1-corotational solutions\footnote{In the existing literature, these maps are often called ``equivariant'', or 1-equivariant, although the latter can have by definition an additional degree of freedom $b$, so that $u(r\cos\theta ,r\cos\theta )=R_\theta \T(a(r),b(r),c(r))$ with $a^2+b^2+c^2\equiv1$, $R_\theta $ corresponding to the rotation of angle $\theta $ and axis $\mathbf k$.
+The form given above corresponds to the special case where $a(r)=\sin h(r),b(r)=0,c(r)=\cos h(r)$ and should be rather called ``1-corotational'' (see for instance \cite{van2013stability}). } of the form $u=u_h$ with

-Under the latter symmetry assumption, the system \eqref{HMF} can then be reduced to a parabolic equation on the scalar map $h(t,r)$:
+the system \eqref{HMF} is reduced to a parabolic equation on the scalar map $h(t,r)$:

-and a comparison principle for \eqref{eq:h_classical} can be stated.
-In \cite{chang1992finite}, the authors exhibit a class of self-similar, blowing-up subsolutions of the parabolic problem \eqref{eq:h_classical}, implying the divergence of $\partial _rh(t,0)$, at some finite time $t_*>0$.
-As described by the results of M. Struwe \cite{struwe1985evolution}, this implies blow-up for the corresponding solution $u$ of \eqref{HMF}, with ``forward bubbling''.
-Roughly speaking: as $t\nearrow t_*$, an amount of energy $\epsilon _1$ localizes at the center of the disc -- note that the assumption \eqref{1-corotational} prevents the bubbling to take place elsewhere than at the center, otherwise we would have a singular annulus with infinitely energy on it.
+and a comparison principle for \eqref{eq:h_classical} holds.
+In \cite{chang1992finite}, the authors exhibit a class of self-similar, blowing-up subsolutions for the parabolic problem \eqref{eq:h_classical}, implying by comparison:

+for some $t_*>0$ depending on the initial data.
+As described by M. Struwe \cite{struwe1985evolution}, this implies ``forward bubbling'' for $u_h$, namely: as $t\nearrow t_*$, the energy concentrates at the center of $\D$.
+The solution can be extended in distributional sense after $t_*$ by simply taking the weak limit in $H^1$.